 DELIVERABLE INFORMATION

-Author(s)/ Marc Jentsch (FIT)
+Author(s)/ Organisation(s) Marc Jentsch (FIT), Rossen Rachev (FIT)

-Organisation(s)

-Document type Report
+Document type Other

-Document code D3.6
+Document code D3.7

 Document name Digital Fablab Kit

-Status Ready for submission
+Status EU

 Work Package / Task WP3 / T3.4

-Delivery Date (DoA) M24
+Delivery Date (DoA) M39

-Actual Delivery Date 19 October 2021 December 2021
+Actual Delivery Date June 2023

-Abstract This deliverable reports about diverse activities that are all aiming at improving FabLab-internal processes.
-This involves improving training processes and supporting the interaction of users engaged in a co- creation/co-production activity.
+Abstract This deliverable is an extended version of deliverable D3.6 which reports about diverse activities that are all aiming at improving FabLab-internal processes.
+This involves improving training processes and supporting the interaction of users engaged in a co-creation/co-production activity.
 This mainly includes the Knowledge and Training Framework, the Process Automation Tool and the Training Support Tool.
+The focus of the new version is on software tools and components developed in the frame of T3.4.